YahooArchive/mojito/docs/dev_guide/code_exs/binding_events.rst

         }
       }, '0.0.1', {requires: ['yql', 'io', 'dump']});

 #.
-To display links to photos and associated photo data in the rendered view template, replace the code in ``views/index.hb.html`` with the following:
+To display links to photos and associated photo data in the rendered template, replace the code in ``views/index.hb.html`` with the following:

    .. code-block:: html